michheusser/handCalc/README.md

 It correctly bundles React in production mode and optimizes the build for the best performance.

 The build is minified and the filenames include the hashes.<br />
-Your app is ready to be deployed!
+The app is then ready to be deployed.

-You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).
+For more information consult the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).